helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 1. Switch back to your original directory
 1. Go to Subscriptions and choose your subscription
-1. In the left menu, and click next
+1. In the left menu, choose Access Control and click Add role assignment

     ![image](../Images/03_06.png)

-1. Click select Members and search for firstuser@<yourdomain>.onmicrosoft.com.
+1. Click select Members and search for firstuser@yourdomain.onmicrosoft.com.
 Dobule click to select

     ![image](../Images/03_07.png)
 1. Review + Assign